-Usable Reserve Purpose Minimum Working Balance This reserve holds the Authority's minimum working balance that is held for any • Filling Balance unforeseen event.
-In Year Surplus This reserve represents the unearmarked surpluses generated in year. • Insurance This reserve has been created to fund future potential liabilities under current • Insurance insurance arrangements.
-Invest to Save This reserve enables the Authority to target specific initiatives which will deliver future • Invest to Save efficiency savings in excess of the initial investment.
-Budget Carry Forward Sums earmarked to fund the slippage of specific items of revenue expenditure are • Budget Carry Forward carried forward into the following financial year in this reserve. • Capital Investment Reserve This has been set aside during the year to support the Authority's future capital • capital investment Reserve investment programme.
+Usable Reserve Purpose Minimum Working Balance This reserve holds the Authority's minimum working balance that is held for any unforeseen event. • In Year Surplus This reserve represents the unearmarked surpluses generated in year. • Insurance This reserve has been created to fund future potential liabilities under current insurance arrangements.
+Revenue Grants This reserve holds all grant income, relating to specific projects that will be utilised in future periods. • Invest to Save This reserve enables the Authority to target specific initiatives which will deliver future efficiency savings in excess of the initial investment. • Budget Carry Forward Sums earmarked to fund the slippage of specific items of revenue expenditure are carried forward into the following financial year in this reserve.
+Capital Investment Reserve This reserve is to support the Authority's future capital investment programme.
 Service Improvement Reserve This reserve has been set aside for future service improvement initiatives.
-The Authority has set aside reserves in support of its objectives of protecting the most • Stronger, Safer Communities vulnerable in our communities; further promoting the Community fire safety agenda; · Stronger, Sarci Communicies enhancing partnership working and sharing data amongst partners in order to focus resources on priority areas and individuals. • Emerging Risk This reserve has been created to set aside funds to address any future shortfalls in - Emerging Klok funding and other future risks.
-This reserve has been set aside following approval by the Authority to adopt the Local Immediate Detriment Government Association and Fire Brigade Union's framework in relation to immediate · Immediate betiment detriment pension cases in advance of the legal remedy relating to the McCloud and Sargeant legal pensions case. • MRP The Authority has set aside reserves to pay for future years MRP charges, in line with - 1111 the approved MRP Policy.
-Rates Review Following a review of the estates by the Valuations Office refunds have been received - Idics Icalca on a number of properties.
+Stronger, Safer Communities The Authority had set aside reserves in support of its objectives of protecting the most vulnerable in our communities; further promoting the Community fire safety agenda; enhancing partnership working and sharing data amongst partners in order to focus resources on priority areas and individuals. • Emerging Risk This reserve has been created to set aside funds to address any future shortfalls in funding and other future risks. • Immediate Detriment This reserve has been set aside following approval by the Authority to ado Government Association and Fire Brigade Union's framework in relation to detriment pension cases in advance of the legal remedy relating to the Mc Sargeant legal pensions case. • MRP The Authority has set aside reserves to pay for future years MRP charges, in line with the approved MRP Policy. • Rates Review Following a review of the estates by the Valuations Office refunds have been received on a number of properties.
 These refunds are set aside for future increases/changes.

-Usable Reserve Purpose Interest Rate Mitigation The Authority has set aside reserves to mitigate against any future potential increase • Interest Rate Mitigation in interest costs relating to its debt.
+Usable Reserve Purpose • Interest Rate Mitigation The Authority has set aside reserves to mitigate against any future potential increase in interest costs relating to its debt.

 Note 5 - Unusable Reserves Description: This note provides an analysis of the Authority's unusable reserves.
-These reserves cannot be used to reduce Council Tax and ordinarily represent statutory accounting requirements.

-31 st March 2021 £000s 31 st March 2022 £000s
+These reserves cannot b used to reduce Council Tax and ordinarily represent statutory accounting requirements.
+31 st March 20 £000s 22 31 st March 2023 £000s (869,3 9,; (1 Gapital Adjustment Account Financial Instruments Adjustment Account Pensions Reserve Revaluation Reserve Accumulated Absences Account Collection Fund Adjustment Account 16,942 - (621,670) 10,207 (215) 1,253 (841,58 36) Total Unusable Reserves (593,483) Balance Sheet

-16,676 Capital Adjustment Account 18,367

-(16) Financial Instruments Adjustment Account -

-(873,891) Pensions Reserve (871,754)

-8,097 Revaluation Reserve 9,254

-(165) Accumulated Absences Account (172)

-(1,440) Collection Fund Adjustment Account 351

-(850,739) Total Unusable Reserves (843,954)